 Introduces the economic concepts and analysis in the process of studying important issues in modern society such as unemployment, inflation, pollution, poverty, income distribution, health care, and development.
-F, W, Sp
+Prerequisite: MTH070 (or higher) with a grade of C or better; or consent of instructor.
+F, W, Sp, Su